Paginating Magento catalogs without OFFSET

 ORDER BY entity_id ASC

-LIMIT 1000;This tells MySQL: "start from the row just after the one I saw last, give me the next 1,000."
-It's an index range scan — jumping directly to the right spot using the B-tree structure.
+This tells MySQL: "start from the row right after the last one I saw, and give me the next 1,000."
+It is an index range scan — the database jumps straight to the right spot through the B-tree.
 The cost is the same whether :lastId is 0, 10,000, or 1,000,000.

 private function buildProductSelect(int $storeId, int $lastId): Select